 At the end of the 2013-2014 school year, Jesuit launched a project to renovate and upgrade six classrooms each summer.
-As the 2016-2017 school year begins, a total of 12 classrooms on the second floor and seven on the fourth floor have been renovated, each costing \$100,000.
-In addition, a dedicated classroom space for the Robotics program was created.
+As the 2018-2019 school year begins, a total of 14 classrooms on the second floor, 13 classrooms on the third floor, and 7 classrooms on the fourth floor have been renovated, each costing \$100,000.
+In addition, a dedicated classroom space for the Robotics program and for the Art program was created.